DETAILED ACTION

 generating a log for each of the logical storage volumes, wherein the log maps write locations on an individual drive of the drives in the RAID storage system to corresponding addresses within a logical storage volume of the individual volumes stored on the individual drive (Fillingim: Fig. 1; Fillingim: col. 6, lines 3-26; Fillingim: col. 6, lines 49-61; Fillingim: Fig. 3; and Fillingim: col. 10, lines 3-25; regarding, e.g., bitmap metadata and/or contextual metadata [log] including, in part, logical identifier indicators associated with data packets.).

-writing parity data for the portions to the drives in the RAID storage system, wherein components of the parity data stored on each individual drive of the drives in the RAID storage system correspond to those of the portions of the data stored on others of the drives in the RAID storage system (Fillingim: Fig. 1; Fillingim: col. 8, lines 24-49; Fillingim: col. 12, lines 8-15; Fillingim: col. 17, lines 55-67; and Fillingim: col. 18, lines 1-15.).
+writing the parity data to the drives in the RAID storage system, wherein components of the parity data stored on each individual drive of the drives in the RAID storage system correspond to those of the portions of the data stored on others of the drives in the RAID storage system (Fillingim: Fig. 1; Fillingim: col. 8, lines 24-49; Fillingim: col. 12, lines 8-15; Fillingim: col. 17, lines 55-67; and Fillingim: col. 18, lines 1-15.).

 obtaining, from the RAID storage system, an initial deterministic allocation of the data to the drives in the RAID storage system (Fillingim: Fig. 1; Fillingim: Fig. 2; and Fillingim: col. 9, lines 44-57; regarding, e.g., sequence timestamps.); and